cockpit-project/cockpit-machines/src/README.md

-Please refer guide/html/feature-virtualmachines.html to general information and how to set up nested virtualization.
+Please refer [to the following guide](https://www.linux-kvm.org/page/Nested_Guests) to set up nested virtualization.

 With nested virtualization enabled, Vagrant can be used to try cockpit-machines: